jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

 ### 77B Orders under section 77(3)﻿(c) may be suspended for specified period
 (1) On an application for the purpose by any person, a High Court Judge, a District Court Judge, or a Family Court Judge may suspend an order made under section 77(3)﻿(c).
-(2) On an application for the purpose, a Registrar of the High Court, or of a District Court, may suspend an order made under section 77(3)﻿(c) if—
+(2) On an application for the purpose, a Registrar of the High Court, or of the District Court, may suspend an order made under section 77(3)﻿(c) if—
   (a) the application is made by a party to the proceedings under section 77 in which the order was made (the earlier proceedings); and
   (b) every other person who was a party to the earlier proceedings consents.
 (3) A suspension of an order made under section 77(3)﻿(c) must be—